The

 This combination matters.

-Because burnout doesn’t come from working hard.It comes from working in a way that disconnects you.
+Because burnout doesn’t come from working hard.
+It comes from working in a way that disconnects you.
+And the only thing that resets that… is reconnecting to something real.

-Study by: Journal of Research in Nursing
+Study by: Qualitative Health Research

 True Story